 Thus the Society was able to engage pianists of international acclaim to perform and Marc- Andre Hamelin, Nicolai Demidenko, Piers Lane, Kathryn Stott and Angela Hewitt came to Alnwick.
 The tenth anniversary of the Society was marked with a performance by the Northern Sinfonia Orchestra conducted by Jean-Bernard Pommier.
 At the same time, international quartets such as the Endellion, the Sorrell and the Belcea; the Schubert Piano Trio and soloists Tasmin Little and Michael Collins provided a balanced seasonal programme.

 The Society also developed a policy of providing a concert platform for young emerging stars and so Freddy Kempf, Sarah Beth Briggs, Jennifer Pike and Ben Grosvenor have all performed in their teenage years.

-Today, in its 35th season, the Society offers a programme of six concerts annually between October and May.
-Three piano recitals continue to take place in the Guest Hall where the Society’s Steinway, considerably increased in value, is stored and a further three instrumental concerts are staged in the tiered auditorium of the Alnwick Playhouse.
+Today, in its 38th season, the Society offers a programme of six concerts annually between October and May.
+All concerts are staged in the tiered auditorium of the Alnwick Playhouse.
 The Society is supported by a loyal membership and attracts large numbers of guests and visitors to its concerts.